Jumping Beans

 How it works

-We have a row of 21 squares, labeled 0 through 20 from left to right.
-We have a bean that starts in square 0.
+Imagine that you have a row of squares, labeled 0 through 20 from left to right, and you have a jumping bean that starts in square 0.

 • The goal is to get the bean into square 1.

-• However, we only have two legal moves: The bean can only jump 5 squares to the right or 3 squares to the left.
+• However, there are only 2 types of jumps the bean can make: The bean can only jump 5 squares to the right or 3 squares to the left.

-In this activity, students explore a variety of different jump sizes.
-They discover that it's possible to get the bean into square 1 for some jump sizes but not for others.
+In this activity, students explore a variety of different pairs of jumps.
+They discover that it's possible to get the bean into square 1 for some pairs of jumps but not for others.
 They develop strategies for getting the bean into square 1 when it's possible, and try to predict whether or not it will be possible to get the bean into square 1 based on the jump sizes.

 Why we like this activity

 • It’s fun!
-Students enjoy trying to solve the different puzzles and predicting whether or not it's possible to solve different puzzles.
+Students enjoy trying to get the bean into square 1 and trying to predict whether or not it will be possible.

 • It helps students develop algorithmic reasoning.